triton-inference-server/server/README.md

     10.422965 (505) = COFFEEPOT
 ```
 Please read the [QuickStart](docs/getting_started/quickstart.md) guide for additional information
 regarding this example.
 The quickstart guide also contains an example of how to launch Triton on [CPU-only systems](docs/getting_started/quickstart.md#run-on-cpu-only-system).
+New to Triton and wondering where to get started?
+Watch the [Getting Started video](https://youtu.be/NQDtfSi5QF4).

 ## Examples and Tutorials